 The Best Vacation Exchange Companies

-Each vacation ownership brand is typically an affiliate of one or the other, but sometimes a brand is affiliated with both.
-We recommend checking with your developer first to see which one you are eligible to join.
+Each vacation ownership brand is typically affiliated with either RCI or II, but sometimes a brand is affiliated with both.
+We recommend checking with your resort first to see which one you are eligible to join.
 It’s also important to note that even though a brand is affiliated with a network, that doesn’t always mean specific resorts will be.
 Not to mention, both of these companies offer extras for you to take advantage of.
 For example, you can enjoy cruises, excursions and extended stays in addition to trading your timeshare vacations.

 In addition to joining a vacation exchange network, you can sometimes travel within your existing brands network with internal exchange.
 Club Wyndham and Disney Vacation Club are two great examples.
 Owners with these brands generally have exchange built into their ownership.
 This means, they can visit a variety of different timeshare resorts within their brand.
-For example, one year you could stay at Old Key West and then Aulani the next year.
+For example, if you own with DVC, one year you could stay at Old Key West and then Aulani the next year.

 - 35,000 Exchange Options